locationtech/udig-platform/docs/user/en/Contents.rst

 * :doc:`Working with AOI`

-   -  `Configure table view to list the contents of a polygon <Configure%20table%20view%20to%20list%20the%20contents%20of%20a%20polygon.html>`_
+   -  :doc:`Configure table view to list the contents of a polygon`
-   -  `Configure table view to list the contents of the screen <Configure%20table%20view%20to%20list%20the%20contents%20of%20the%20screen.html>`_
+   -  :doc:`Configure table view to list the contents of the screen`
    * :doc:`Show the AOI on the map`

    * :doc:`Use a bookmark as the AOI`

-   -  `Use a Coordinate Reference System as the
+   -  :doc:`Use a Coordinate Reference System as the AOI`
-      AOI <Use%20a%20Coordinate%20Reference%20System%20as%20the%20AOI.html>`_
    * :doc:`Use a processing region as the AOI`

    * :doc:`Use polygon as the AOI`